It is very important for citizens in Virginia to be aware of the costs of divorce.

 Furthermore, in terms of how much does a divorce cost in Virginia, when hiring an attorney, a flat fee referred to as a retainer fee is charged.
 It is best to describe a retainer fee as a pre-emptive deposit.
 It usually reflects the estimated price for an attorney to take on the case; hence, the difficulty and length of the case.
 Note that while it tends to be a good estimate; it is seldom accurate.
 As the case pans out, more often than not, the retainer price will increase as unexpected costs arise and as the case drags on.
 Moreover, it is necessary to take into account the very rates of the attorney, which generally depends on their expertise and location.

 Uncontested divorce, in accordance with the laws of Virginia, tend to cost much less than contested ones.
 While both divorces tend to address the same primary issues, an uncontested one requires very little involvement on behalf of the Court and any attorneys.
 In fact, some parties opt to represent themselves in Court, which greatly diminishes the price of a case.
-In some situations, a court hearing is not needed, and both parties can mediate all conflicts and conclude the divorce through a deposition.
+In some situations, a court hearing is not needed, and both parties can mediate all conflicts and conclude the dissolve bonds of matrimony through a deposition.

 Contested divorces involve the same sources of expenses as uncontested ones, however, since there is greater involvement, greater prices are charged.
 Alongside the court and attorney fees, contested cases may involve personal expenses such as hiring a private investigator, or paying off the extra charges of summons and subpoenas required for testimony and evidence.
 Even then, more court hearings will be expected, and so greater fees will be charged.